 It is possible to install Gandi SSL certificates on your simple hosting instance if:

-- you have an Small+ size instance or greater,
+- You have an Small+ size instance or greater.

-- possess the certificate and its associated private key,
+- Possess the certificate and its associated private key.

-- have the rights to the domain to be protected,
+- Have the rights to the domain to be protected.

-- the length of your certificate is equal to 2048 bits as recommended by best practices for websites and applications.
+- The length of your certificate is equal to 2048 bits as recommended by best practices for websites and applications.

-- Click on “Upload an SSL Certificate**” to go to the “Upload Certificate” interface.
+- Click “Upload an SSL Certificate.”

-- Paste your certificate in the “SSL Certificate” field (not the CST, you must paste the CRT).
+- Paste your certificate in the “SSL Certificate” field (not the CSR, you must paste the CRT).
 Note that the first line of an SSL certificate created by OpenSSL begins with %%—–BEGIN CERTIFICATE—–%%.
 All the lines must be run together and please be sure that there are no line breaks at the end of of the form.

 - Paste your private key in the “Key” field.
-The public key must be kept strictly confidential and must not be divulged to anyone.
+The private key must be kept strictly confidential and must not be divulged to anyone.
 That would render the certificate useless.
 It is stored in an encrypted manner at Gandi once you have added it to an instance and the website’s connection is secured.